-Scared to look at your bank account after a night out?
+Scared to look at your bank account after the Christmas party?
 You're not alone

 It puts the fear in us.